Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/defender-endpoint/mac-whatsnew.md

 ## <a name="1013428-20121061134280"></a>101.34.28 (20.121061.13428.0)

-- Résolutions de bogues
+- Correctifs de bogue

 ## <a name="1013427-20121052134270"></a>101.34.27 (20.121052.13427.0)

-- Résolutions de bogues
+- Correctifs de bogue

 ## <a name="1013420-20121051134200"></a>101.34.20 (20.121051.13420.0)